intel/transfer-learning/notebooks/image_classification/tlt_api_pyt_image_classification/README.md

 image classification using PyTorch.

 The notebook performs the following steps:
-1. Import dependencies
+1. Import dependencies and setup parameters
 1. Get the model
+1. Get the dataset
 1. Prepare the dataset
+1. Predict using the original model
 1. Transfer learning
-1. Evaluate
 1. Predict
 1. Export